 The main difference between almond meal and almond flour is that almond meal is coarser in texture.
 This gives it a slightly gritty consistency and makes it a rougher flour option.

 Almond meal also still contains skins of the nuts, which can add to the texture and also make it appear darker in color than its flour counterpart.
+This is despite the fact that most of wat you'll find is blanched almond meal.

 - Adds texture and bite to foods.